mtlynch/mtlynch.io/content/retrospectives/2021/08/index.md

 A few months ago, we tried removing me from the review process, but it didn't take.
 I'm available full-time, whereas the others are only available part-time at mostly non-overlapping hours.
 If they had a sequence of code changes that depended on each other, [latency between reviews could kill progress](/code-review-love/#13-minimize-lag-between-rounds-of-review).

 At our monthly dev meeting, we realized that only a fraction of changes come in a sequence like that.
 For most changes, it's not a big deal if you have to wait a day or two for a review.
 So, developers are now reviewing each other's code.

-I admit that it's a little scary
+As someone who still sees themselves as an indie developer, it feels scary to own code that I didn't personally review.
+But I trust my teammates, and I think this system works better for the company overall.

 ### Externalize the image building process